BrandenEK/Blasphemous.ModdingAPI/README.md

 ### The Mod Class

 Every mod should derive from this class, as it has many useful features and handles most of the repitive parts of the code.
-When calling the the constructor for this class, the modding api automatically registers the mod and patches all harmony functions in its assembly.
+When calling the constructor for this class, the modding api automatically registers the mod and patches all harmony functions in its assembly.

 ```cs
 public class Example : Mod